corywatilo/corywatilo/README.md

 In the past, I've done quite a bit of consulting in the automotive space for companies like Kelley Blue Book (where I was fortunate enough to design the [KBhttps://watilo.foliohd.com/kelley-blue-bookrice Advisor](url) and Carvana.
 I also designed and built most of themes available for the blogging platform Posterous.
 (Posterous was acquired by Twitter in 2012 and Posthaven was birthed out of it.)

+## Fun facts

+- I always wanted to be an architect (until I discovered it would take 8 years of school), so now I'm an information architect instead
+- [Myhttps://www.instagram.com/p/CDT6xezFsoF/uck](url) is bigger than your truck
+- I scored the license plate "[HASHTAG](https://www.instagram.com/p/5oGdUpk4fK/)" in California.
+When I went to pick it up, the DMV lady told me I would probably get pulled over because the cops would think it's a drug reference.

+## Social

 You should follow me on [Twitter](https://twitter.com/watilo) and [Instagram](https://instagram.com/watilo)!